Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/scriptingJavascript/workingWithMethods.md

+---
+title: Working with methods in JavaScript
+---
 # Working with methods in JavaScript

 When you work with methods that have multiple parameters, you may omit optional parameters at the end of the parameter list, but you may not omit parameters in the middle of the list.